 For a long time it was thought that if you ate your meals off of a smaller plate, you would trick your brain into thinking you'd eaten more than you actually did.
 Recent studies have debunked this theory, though.
 The size of the plate or bowl we use won't change our body's ability to sense that we're still hungry, and we wouldn't want it to!
 That's because when we tune into our hunger and fullness signals (one of the key components of intuitive eating), it helps us eat the right amount of food for our bodies.* That should be our focus, not fancy, and ultimately ineffective, plating tricks.

-*Note that people with eating disorders or disordered eating often have hunger and fullness signals that are not working as they should.
-They will need a different approach before being able to accurately recognize and act on their body’s signals.
+*Note that people with eating disorders or disordered eating and folks who have experienced food scarcity often have hunger and fullness signals that are not working as they should.
+They will need a different approach before being able to accurately recognize and act on their body's signals.

 8. Only Eat Dark Chocolate

 If you enjoy dark chocolate, by all means, keep eating it (and you might even gain some health benefits).
 But if you don't like the bitter stuff, please don't force yourself to eat it just because of all the dark chocolate “superfood” hype.
 No single food is going to make or break your health and wellness, and you don't have to eat foods you don't like.
 You can have other desserts besides dark chocolate without needing to go down a shame spiral.